BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 - Easier to troubleshoot.

 advantages for Kubernetes:
-- Wide support from cloud vendors and mand kubernetes distributions.
+- Wide support from cloud vendors and and kubernetes distributions.
 "Kubernetes first support" model.
-- Flexability for many use cases, more edge cases than swarm.
+- Flexibility for many use cases, more edge cases than swarm.
 - Trendy, popular, nearly industry standard.
 	- "No one ever got fired for buying IBM."